 This soup is perfect for a quick soup craving.
 It takes very little time to cook and is full of fantastic flavors!
 Between the meaty pancetta, tender onion, fresh herbs, sweet green pearls still reminiscent of spring, slight bite from the pasta, and nutty and salty cheese which adds an unctuous mouthfeel to the light broth, this soup packs a punch for minimal effort.

-1/2 tsp minced fresh marjoram or thyme (I used fresh rosemary)
+- 1/2 tsp minced fresh marjoram or thyme

-Warm the butter and olive oil in a Dutch oven or other heavy-bottomed pot placed over medium heat.
-When the butter is melted, add the onion and pancetta, stirring to coat them thoroughly.
+- Warm the olive oil in a Dutch oven or other heavy-bottomed pot placed over medium heat.
+Add the onion and pancetta, stirring to coat them thoroughly.
 Saute for five minutes, reducing the heat to medium-low if needed to prevent the onion from burning.
 Sprinkle in the marjoram and a generous grind of pepper and continue to saute for another five minutes, or until the onion is translucent and the pancetta has just begun to crisp but is still mostly tender.